Neuropsychology Experts in Phoenix, Arizona

 At Barrow, patients who have undergone brain surgery are offered neuropsychological evaluation to determine what neuropsychological rehabilitation might be needed.
 Evaluation takes place at the Inpatient Neurorehabilitation Unit, the Outpatient Neuropsychological Consultation Services, or the Epilepsy Monitoring Unit and is administered by the staff of the clinical neuropsychology department.
 Some of these individuals are then treated at the Center for Transitional Neurorehabilitation, under the clinical leadership of Pamela Klonoff, PhD.

-Research and Clinical Education
+Clinical Education and Research

 The Section of Clinical Neuropsychology is actively involved in training and research.
 The Section has a 2-year Residency Program in Clinical Neuropsychology that prepares clinical psychologists to seek board certification and to ultimately function as independent practitioners.